concur/developer.concur.com/README.md

 ====================

 ##The Concur Developer Website
 This repo contains the documentation, tools and support content for the Concur API developer audience.
 This includes both internal and external developers.

+**A goal in open sourcing the docs repository is to give our developer community - both internal and external - the opportunity to have changes fixed more quickly by editing a problem document in the GitHub UI and "save" it, which will create a pull request.**

 Changes committed to the `preview` branch can be found here: [http://preview.developer.concur.com/](http://preview.developer.concur.com/)